-If you love nature, the outdoors, the quaint countryside away from the city or a typical shopping mall, then you will absolutely love Biei.
+Welcome to Biei… If you love nature, the outdoors, the quaint countryside away from the city or a typical shopping mall, Biei truly hits the spot.

 Summer in Japan, Hokkaido specifically, is most popular for its multitude of flower farms!
 Tourists (myself included) brave the dry, burning heat just to get those damn “do it for the gram” shots.

 However, beyond the manicured flower farms are sprawling landscapes as far as they eyes can see.
 Such a refreshing & joyful contrast to be surrounded by if you’re looking to get away from the chaos of city life.

 Let me introduce you to the town of Biei.

 If you’ve been following this website from day one, you may recognize this vibe as Biei is the very first place I featured.